jichang/react-native-parallax-scrollable-tab-view/README.md

 # react-native-parallax-scrollable-tab-view

-# this is just an incomplete library
+# Works on iOS and Anroid

 # Usage